Transferring Excess Funds between CNPsTransferring Excess Funds between Child Nutrition Programs.

 The NSD encourages CNP Operators to evaluate all programs regularly to avoid unnecessary financial support from nonfederal funding sources, i.e., the General Fund.

 CACFP: The CACFP Specialist Contact List is located in the CACFP Child Nutrition Information and Payment System (CNIPS) Download Forms section, Form ID CACFP 01.
-You can also contact the CACFP Office Technician (OT) by phone at 916-327-2991.
+You can also contact the CACFP Office Technician (OT) by email at CACFP@cde.ca.gov.